Rosuav/KerbalSpaceModding/README.md

 Velocimeter
 -----------

+A measurement tool designed to give the pilot several forms of assistance.

-Guide your descent in the last phases.
+* Guide your descent in the last phases.
+As you approach the terrain, just keep the "Time to Arrival" and "Approach Speed" similar, and you'll gently land.
+* Calculate phase angle change per orbit
+* Automatic circularization of orbit or plane matching (by creating maneuver nodes)
+* Burn for a maneuver node at the perfect time, putting half the dV before and half after the node time.

-* TODO: Calculate horizontal velocity (ground speed)
+TODO: Calculate horizontal velocity (ground speed)

 Depiction of velociraptor is taken from XKCD 135, made available under the terms of CC-BY-NC, original image found here: https://xkcd.com/135/